dasha-barsky/tetris/README.md

 # tetris
-Tetris game coded in Python
+Tetris game coded in Python.
-Still to fix: keeping score
+Still to fix: keeping score.
+Requires Pygame and EasyGUI to run.